Hanna Schygulla: Career

 Acting eventually became her focus, and she became particularly known for her film work with Rainer Werner Fassbinder.
 During the making of Effi Briest (1974), an adaptation of a German novel by Theodor Fontane, Fassbinder and Schygulla fell out over divergent interpretations of the character.
 Another issue for Schygulla was low pay, and she led a revolt against Fassbinder during the making of Effi Briest, shot in September 1972 some time before its commercial release.
 His response was typically blunt: "I can't stand the sight of your face any more.
 You bust my balls".
 They did not work together again for several years until The Marriage of Maria Braun in 1978.
 The film was entered into the 29th Berlin International Film Festival, where she won the Silver Bear for Best Actress for her performance.
 In 1980 she acted in Fassbinder's miniseries adaptation of Berlin Alexanderplatz.

 Schygulla starred alongside Bruno Ganz in Volker Schlöndorff's Circle of Deceit (1981), and with Isabelle Huppert in Jean-Luc Godard's Passion (1982).
 She was a member of the jury at the 15th Moscow International Film Festival in 1987.

-In the 1990s, she became a chanson singer.
+In the 1990s, she became a Chanson singer.
 In Juliane Lorenz's documentary film Life, Love and Celluloid (1998), on Fassbinder and related topics, Schygulla performs several songs.

 Schygulla appeared in the Béla Tarr film Werckmeister Harmonies (2000), and in VB51 (2002), a performance by the artist Vanessa Beecroft.
 Five years later, she appeared in the film The Edge of Heaven, directed by Fatih Akın.
 She also appeared in Rosa von Praunheim's film Fassbinder's Women (2000).

 In 2007, she received the Honorary Award from the Antalya Golden Orange Film Festival and in 2010 she received the Honorary Golden Bear from the Berlin Film Festival.
 She acted in the Alexander Sokurov film Faust (2011) and in the French drama film The Prayer (2018) by Cédric Kahn.
 It was screened in the main competition section at the 68th Berlin International Film Festival.

-Schygulla lived in Paris from 1981 to 2014, when she left for Berlin.
+Schygulla lived in Paris from 1981 to 2014, then moved to Berlin.